TaoStarlit/English/book/essentialWords.md

 4. logging: the cutting down of tree for commercial purposes
 4. intercept: to catch
 5. inhibit: to prevent, slow down   eg. tree inhibit soil erosion
-6. myriad: many, numerous
+6. myriad: many, numerous -- 'mi ri e
 7. vegetation: plants on a area

-1. fasinate: Bird migration in particular has fascinated observers for centuries.(to interest greatly)
+1. fascinate: Bird migration in particular has fascinated observers for centuries.(to interest greatly)
 2. biological, imperative, niches: Migration is an example of how nature has responded to the biological imperative for species to evolve and spread out into all possible ecological niches.
-3. Hemisphere: Migration of this type takes place primarily into the higher latitudes of the Northern Hemisphere. (one half of the Earth; also, one half of a sphere)
+3. Hemisphere: Migration of this type takes place primarily into the higher latitudes of the Northern Hemisphere. (one half of the Earth; also, one half of a sphere) -- 'hemi
-4. arctic, antarctic: The tern breeds in the arctic regions and winters in antarctic water.
+4. arctic, antarctic: The tern breeds in the arctic regions and winters in antarctic water. 'arc
 5. latitude: they travel to higher latitudes to breed during the warm season.
-6. exhibit: some species exhibit altitudinal migration: their breeding areas are near or at the peak, and they spend their nonbreeding season in neighboring valley.
+6. exhibit: some species exhibit altitudinal migration: their breeding areas are near or at the peak, and they spend their nonbreeding season in neighboring valley.   --- ig'zi
 7. feat: modern researchers have attempted to understand this feat - unerringly travel (difficult act or achievement)
-8. obscure: The nocturnal birds may stop flying when clouds obscure the sky (to make difficult to see)
+8. obscure: The nocturnal birds may stop flying when clouds obscure the sky (to make difficult to see) --ob 's cure (cure: relieve of the symptoms)
 9. stray: to leave the correct route; become separated from the group

-1. dilute: it takes in unlimited amounts of salt through the roots, up the stem, and into leaves, where it dilutes the normally toxic salt by increasing the number and volume of its cells (to make weaker by mixing with water)
+1. dilute: it takes in unlimited amounts of salt through the roots, up the stem, and into leaves, where it dilutes the normally toxic salt by increasing the number and volume of its cells (to make weaker by mixing with water)  -- ai'lu (toxic: ')
-2. resilient: Successful desert plants are resilient to sorching summers and frigid winters. (tough, able to endure difficult conditions)  Desert plants are resilient to heat and dryness.
+2. resilient: Successful desert plants are resilient to scorching summers and frigid winters. (tough, able to endure difficult conditions)  Desert plants are resilient to heat and dryness. (scorching = very hot; severce, harse criticism)
 3. swing: Sparse rainfall, daily temperature swings of up to 20C, and (a sudden or big change) + The children played on the swing all afternoon (back-and-forth movement) + The swing of the branches in the breeze made a creaking noise (a hanging set moves back and forth)
 4. violent: (strong, sudden and destructive)violent sandstorms make it one of the most extreme environments on earth